 Please consider the health of local residents with respiratory problems and not light fires if this can be at all avoided.

 If you do need to use a wood-burning stove please follow the guidelines for Defra which will improve efficiency and reduce smoke and carbon monoxide emissions.

 Market tolls have been suspended.
 It is the decision of the stall holder as to whether they trade.

-Erewash Museum is closed to the public and all scheduled events at the museum until the end of May have been cancelled.
+Erewash Museum is closed to the public at the moment.

 A list of all of the council’s car parks can be seen on the car parks page.

 The Housing Options Team will now be working remotely until further notice.
 If you are homeless or threatened with homelessness and have a new enquiry you can self refer in to the service by filling out the Housing Assistance Referral Form.
 If you are already working with the team or you have a general enquiry and are not at risk of homelessness you can email firstname.lastname@example.org.

 For out-of-hours emergency homeless assistance please phone 01629 533 190.

 Broxtowe and Erewash Borough Councils are urging residents not to attend any funerals at Bramcote Crematorium, unless they are immediate family members.